AlperenAkteke/datahub-dbt-datashift/README.md

 11. **Ingest Metadata into in Datahub**

-Create your dbt_recipe.yaml file with the appropriate paths:
+Create your dbt_recipe.yaml file with the appropriate paths and config:

 ```bash
 datahub ingest -c dbt_recipe.yaml